Skip to main content

 Make a copy of the page with your personal details.
 Save this copy as ‘passport copy’ and not as ‘passport picture’.

-A copy of your most recent grades transcript and a certified copy of your diploma if you have obtained it.
+A copy of your most recent grades transcript and a copy of your diploma if you have obtained it.

 Documents that might be required depending on your (academic) background